markusfisch/bots/README.md

 Team up with other players to survive an endless horde of enemies `e` for as long as you can.

-Every turn, a new enemy appears at one of the four portals `&`.
+Every turn a new enemy appears at a portal `&`.
 The bots are placed in a circle in random orientation.

 Send `f` to shoot an enemy that's right in front of you.